 Free shipping is a great promotional tool you can offer your customers (both retail and wholesale) as an incentive to order more in certain scenarios.

-Beyond the most simple of setups where you restrict it via coupon or via a $ amount threshold, there’s not a lot you can do with it.
+The core functions in WooCommerce for this are good for basic uses.
+But beyond the simplest of setups where you restrict it via a coupon or a $ amount threshold, there’s not much you can do with it.

-- Free shipping when cart contains a certain product
+- Free shipping when the cart contains a specific product

-- Free shipping when cart contains a total quantity amount
+- Free shipping when the cart contains a total quantity amount

 - Free shipping that gets deactivated when the order exceeds a certain weight

 - Free shipping for users in a specific geographic location (zip, state, country, etc)